 Coconut Oil – a safe and powerful moisturizer that helps to deeply strengthen skin tissue and eliminate dead skin cells while absorbing quickly into your skin.
 Not only that, but it can decrease staphylococcal colonization on the skin.
 It delays the onset of wrinkles because it contains antioxidant Vitamin E. It also soothes eczema, sunburns, psoriasis and can even treat bug bites.
-What I love about it though is that it antiviral and antifungal; coconut oil contains 3 fatty acids: capric acid, lauric acid and caprylic acid.
+What I love about it though is that it antiviral and antifungal; coconut oil contains 3 fatty acids: capric acid, lauric acid, and caprylic acid.
 Each of these acids kills candida, a common cause of fungal infection on your skin.

-Tea Tree Oil – an antiseptic that treats minor wounds, encourages healing, and prevents infection.
+Tea Tree Oil – an antiseptic that treats minor wounds, encourages healing and prevents infection.
 Numerous studies show that Tea Tree Oil works just as well as benzoyl peroxide and over the counter antifungal creams; relieving burning, itching, inflammation, and scaling.
-It can treat ring worm and athlete’s foot, soften corns, heal cuts and scrapes, stop the itching of insect bites and chicken pox, treat warts, treat acne, and even relieve minor cases of psoriasis.
+It can treat ringworm and athlete’s foot, soften corns, heal cuts and scrapes, stop the itching of insect bites and chickenpox, treat warts, treat acne, and even relieve minor cases of psoriasis.
 In fact, according to Web-MD, laboratory studies have shown that tea tree oil was effective against MRSA (methicillin-resistant Staphylococcus aureus), a type of staph infection that’s resistant to many antibiotics.
 Have cracked and ragged cuticles?
 It can treat that as well.

 Lavender Oil – powerful antiseptic properties that help to heal burns and wounds, treat insect bites, restore skin complexion and reduce acne.
-Lavender has also been show to slow aging, improve eczema and psoriasis conditions.
+Lavender has also been shown to slow aging, improve eczema and psoriasis conditions.
 In one study conducted by the Howard University College of Medicine, Washington, DC, it was found that lavender oil was one of the few potent essential oils that can inhibit the growth of skin bacteria.
 All of that and it smells pretty too.

 Clove Oil – has powerful antimicrobial, antifungal (due to its high eugenol content), antiseptic and antiviral properties.
 It’s great for treating acne and killing parasites – including mites.
 It’s also a natural anti-inflammatory that kills mold and fungus.

 As you can see, each component can play a great role in healing.
 It is a multipurpose healing salve that can be used on cuts, scrapes, minor burns, muscle strains, insect bites, rashes, acne, dry itchy skin and much more.
-The best part of about it is that it’s easy to use and easy to make.
+The best part of it is that it’s easy to use and easy to make.